Ahmed-Tameem/Heart_Disease_ML/README.md

 This project tests the accuracy of a naive logistic regression model and a DNN for diagnosing whether a patient has a heart disease.

-The models are trained on data from 1025 patients/
+The models are trained on data from 1025 patients.

 The logistic regression model achieved a training accuracy of 86.7% and a validation accuracy of 86.3%.